mienaikoe/ziyu/Chapters/2-3-Chapter10.md

 "I can't think with you staring at me," he said.

-"Sorry," Casra explained, "I didn't want a guardian to come whisk you away when I wasn't looking."
+"Sorry," Casra explained, "I didn't want a hunter to come whisk you away when I wasn't looking."

 "Very funny."